ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 Figure: Origin is a hub by convention
 {:.figcaption}

-Remote repositories are usually *bare* repositories, they have no staging area and no working copy like local repositories, because no one is working directly on the remote repository.
+Remote repositories are usually *bare* repositories, they have no staging area and no working copy like local repositories because no one is working directly on the remote repository.
 To indicate a bare repository usually *.git* is being appended to the name of the repository.

 A remote may be on [GitHub](https://github.com) or on a self-hosted system you want to use as a hub.